 Down's Syndrome Travel Insurance

-If you or any of your travel companions have Down's Syndrome, you must have a Travel Insurance policy in place before your trip.
+If you or any of your travel companions have Down's Syndrome, you must have a Travel Insurance policy before your trip.

 Down's Syndrome is also known as Trisomy 21.